Home › Blog › How to Create User Documentation – Importance & Types

 One of the easiest ways to prevent errors is by passing every article through multiple review cycles.
 Setting workflows can be of tremendous help here.

-All authors working on the content can set a review workflow process comprising pre-defined statuses such as – Draft, In Progress, Ready for Review, and Published.
+All authors working on the content can set a review workflow comprising pre-defined statuses such as – Draft, In Progress, Ready for Review, and Published.

 You can even create a custom status to seek help from fellow writers or editors in editing the content.